zoetyu/workshop-ws-04-18-js-graphics/README.md

 ### Selected Answer Effects

+Now let's switch over to our ```main.js``` file.
 Here we increase the size of our selected answer and decrease the size of the options we didn't select.
 We can use  ```scale``` to do this very easily.
 See how simple and intuitive the syntax is?

 Add this block of code inside of the click function for label.